 Additionally, CBE enables manufacturers to produce chocolates with consistent quality in various climatic conditions since they have a higher melting point than cocoa butter.
 Its versatility extends to applications in ice cream, margarine, and dairy alternatives, contributing to the desired texture and structure.
 Moreover, the growing consumer preference for sustainable and ethically sourced ingredients also influences the adoption of CBE, as it can be derived from renewable sources like palm oil.
 These aspects collectively contribute to expanding the CBE market in the food and beverage sector.

-List of key players in Cocoa Butter Equivalent (CBE) Market
+List of Key and Emerging Players in Cocoa Butter Equivalent (CBE) Market

 Recent Development